murtazaa-hussainn/CSE-602-Machine-Learning-I/README.md

 3. Model Training
 4. Model Evaluation

+## Use of LazyPredict:
+To determine the best model for each dataset, we utilized the `LazyPredict` library. `LazyPredict` provides a simple and quick way to evaluate a variety of models on a given dataset without the need for extensive manual coding.
+By using `LazyPredict`, we were able to identify the most promising machine learning models for our datasets, which were then further evaluated and fine-tuned as part of our pipeline.

 ## Datasets Used:
 The pipeline is executed on the following datasets:
 1. [Dry Bean Dataset](https://archive.ics.uci.edu/dataset/602/dry+bean+dataset)